CDU-data-science-team/nottshcMethods/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nottshcMethods is to …
+The goal of nottshcMethods is to help us analyse our data faster and better.

 ## Installation